mikevoets/jama16-retina-replication/README.md

 ## Benchmarks

 We forked the repository for TensorFlow benchmarks ([tensorflow/benchmarks](https://github.com/tensorflow/benchmarks)) to run the benchmarks with the retinal fundus images and labels used in this study ([link](https://github.com/mikevoets/benchmarks)).
-The [maikovich/tf_cnn_benchmarks](https://hub.docker.com/r/maikovich/tf_cnn_benchmarks/) provides a Docker image for running the benchmarks effectively.
+We further provide a Docker image [maikovich/tf_cnn_benchmarks](https://hub.docker.com/r/maikovich/tf_cnn_benchmarks/) to run the benchmarks easily.

 To run the benchmarks for training with this study's data on GPUs, run the following command with Docker.
 Substitute `path/to/train_dir` with the path to the directory that contains the TFRecord shards with the training set.
 The `--num_gpu`, `--batch_size` flags can be modified according to your environment's capabilities.
 For other flags, see the forked repository.